Leicester City F.C.: The club's most successful era (2016–2021)

 During the early months of 2019, Leicester went on a seven match winless run, which included four successive home defeats.
-Following a 1–4 home defeat to Crystal Palace, manager Claude Puel was sacked on 24 February 2019 with the club in 12th place.
+Following a 1–4 home defeat to Crystal Palace, the club parted company with manager Claude Puel on 24 February 2019, with the club in 12th place.
 Former Liverpool manager Brendan Rodgers was appointed as his replacement, and the club finished the season again in 9th place.

-The 2019–20 season started with the team picking up 38 points from their first 16 matches, which included a record eight-game winning streak from 19 October to 8 December.
+The 2019–20 season under Rodgers started with the team picking up 38 points from their first 16 matches, which included a record eight-match winning streak from 19 October to 8 December 2019.
 On 25 October 2019, Leicester recorded a 0–9 away win at Southampton, the joint-largest win in Premier League history and the largest away win in English top-flight history.
-In the same season, the club reached the semi-final stage of the League Cup but lost out to Aston Villa over two legs.
-Despite being in the top four for most of the season, Leicester suffered a drop-off in form at the end of the season, winning only two of their nine games following the resumption of league play due to the coronavirus pandemic.
-Three defeats in their last four matches saw them slide into 5th place, the second-highest Premier League finish in their history, securing a place in the UEFA Europa League for the following season.
+During the same season, the club reached the semi-final stage of the League Cup but lost out to Aston Villa over two legs.
+Despite competing in the top four for most of the season, Leicester suffered a drop-off in form at the end of the season, winning only two of their nine games following the resumption of play due to the coronavirus pandemic.
+Three defeats in their last four matches saw them slide into 5th place, which was the club's second-highest Premier League finish in their history, ensuring them a place in the UEFA Europa League for the following season.

 The club's finances were heavily impacted by the COVID pandemic, with the parent company King Power International Group being in the travel retail sector.
 Despite this, the club spent £57 million on transfer fees in the summer of 2020, which came in at a net spend of £10 million, with £46 million generated from player sales.
-After finishing 5th again in the 2020–21 Premier League, Leicester qualified for the UEFA Europa League for the second consecutive year.
+In December 2020, the club moved to a new £100m state-of-the-art training facility.
+Leicester finished in 5th place again in the 2020–21 Premier League season, and therefore qualified for the UEFA Europa League for the second consecutive year.
 On 15 May 2021, Leicester City won the FA Cup for the first time, having lost four previous finals in 1949, 1961, 1963 and 1969, securing a second major trophy in the space of five years.
 Youri Tielemans scored the only goal against Chelsea at Wembley Stadium.
-The club subsequently became the sixth most successful team in English football since the turn of the century, as one of only five clubs to have won all three major domestic trophies since 2000.
+The club subsequently became the 6th most successful team in English football since the turn of the century, as one of only five clubs to have won all three major domestic trophies since 2000.